akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/User_Manual.md

 #### Strike Packages
-`TDLR: How do you breakdown the work in MP`
+`TLDR: How do you breakdown the work in MP`

 Only usable if you have more than one Flight group.
 Set of tabs to group flights up to attack specific objectives